-Today we fly from Mandalay to Heho from where we continue by road to Inle Lake via a stop in Kalaw where we do a quick town tour and visit a local market.
+Today we fly from Mandalay to Heho from where we continue by road to Inle Lake.

 Inle Lake actually has two meanings: "little lake" and "four lake" (because there are four big villages on the lake, though 200 in all).
 People began migrating to the lake area as early as the 14th Century, completing their resettlement during the 18th Century.
 To survive, they became fishermen and developed their unique style of leg-rowing and catching fish in conical traps.
 Since the land fronting the lake belonged to the Shans, they were forced to build their homes and villages on the water itself.